Darboux coordinates, Yang-Yang functional, and gauge theory: Further directions and discussion

 Our construction of the Darboux coordinates $({\al}, {\be})$ and the description of the variety of opers ${\CalO}_{\tau}$ must have an interesting quasiclassical limit, corresponding to the ${\ve} \to 0$ limit of the $\Omega$-background.
 In this limit one should recover the Seiberg-Witten geometry of the Hitchin system.

 Also, a large mass, weak coupling limit of the gauge theory, as in e.g. \cite{Gaiotto:2009ma}, leading to the asymptotically free gauge theory must have a counterpart in our construction.
-We believe extending our Darboux coordinates to the case of the moduli spaces of flat connections with irregular singularities will play an important role both in the analysis of the four dimensional gauge theory, and in the extension of the Langlands duality to the case of the wild ramification \cite{Witten:2007td}.
+We believe extending our Darboux coordinates to the case of the moduli spaces of flat connections with irregular singularities will play an important role both in the analysis of the four dimensional gauge theory, and in the extension of the Langlands duality to the case of the wild ramification \cite{Witten:2007td}, as well as in the applications to the integrable systems \cite{Feigin:2010ir}.